resource-watch/slate/source/includes/api/_areas_v2.md

 Use this endpoint to update an existing area.
 For a detailed description of each field that can be provided in the body of the request, check out the [Area reference](#area-reference) section.

-Keep in mind that you should provide one of the following when updating an area:
+Keep in mind that you must provide one of the following when updating an area:

 * `geostore` with the ID of a geostore object if you are updating an area that references a geostore;
 * `wdpaid` with the ID of a protected area if you are updating an area that references a protected area;